 You have started your investment club with friends and non-professionals.
 So, most of you may not understand each and every term related to investing funds.
 Not everyone will be on the same page when it comes to performance and financial knowledge.

-You can also start a guidebook, ask one member at a time to research on a topic, and present a report to the group in the following meetup.
-The topic information will be added to the guidebook.
+You can also start a guidebook, ask one member at a time to research a topic, and present a report to the group in the following meetup.
+The topic of information will be added to the guidebook.

 For more information, go through reputed financial news, magazines and online blogs.
-You can try getting experts or influential people speak about a particular or trending topic to educate and inspire members.
+You can try getting experts or influential people to speak about a particular or trending topic to educate and inspire members.
 This could be done once in a while.
 You can also invite expert speakers to share stories or facts with the club members.